postb99/poesieland_back-office/README.md

 - For a given poem, giving its ID (that ends with Season's number).
 This reads metadata in YAML or TOML format from markdown file (YAML being default format used by FrontMatter CMS editor).
 - Same operation for a Season (a logical group of 50 poems) or English poems (in a second XML storage file).
+- A Season's metadata can be imported too, so that the markdown file is easily edited during its filling.

 ### Generation of data files for use by Chart.js